abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-10-26-Two_Layer_Neural_Net.md

 ## <a name="nn-architecture"></a> Neural Network Architecture

 ### <a name="data_org"></a> Data Organization and Computation
-In the previous section covering an [SVM classifier](/documentation/2019/09/26/Training-an-SVM-Classifier.html), we developed an image classification model using a linear score function which was computed using the dot product of the input training data set $$X$$ and the randomly generated weight matrix $$ W $$.
-In this example, $$X$$ was a set of $$n$$ images, (i.e. row vectors) containing 3072 pixels each plus an additional bias dimension for a final shape of $$(n$$ x $$ 3073)$$.
+In the previous post we developed an image classification model using a [SVM classifier](/documentation/2019/09/26/Training-an-SVM-Classifier.html), supervised learning algorithm that works to identify the optimal hyperplane for linearly separable patterns.
+The SVM uses a linear "scoring" function, $$f$$ which assumes a boundary exists that separates one class boundary from another.
+The scoring function $$f$$ was computed using the dot product of the input training data set $$X$$ and the randomly generated weight matrix $$W$$.
+In this example, $$X$$ was a set of $$n$$ images, (i.e. row vectors) containing 3072 pixels each plus an additional bias dimension $$b$$, for a final shape of $$(n$$ x $$ 3073)$$.
 The weight matrix $$W$$ in this example consisted of 10 column vectors of size 3072 randomly generated weights, (plus a bias $$b$$).
-The final matrix of shape $$(3072$$ x $$10)$$ represented each possible classification within the data set, providing us with a set of parameters $$W$$ that could then be learned through Stochastic Gradient Descent, (SGD).
+The final matrix of shape $$(3073$$ x $$10)$$ represented each possible classification within the data set, providing us with a set of parameters $$W$$ that could then be learned through Stochastic Gradient Descent, (SGD).

-For this implementation of a neural network, we'll utilize this same linear scoring function as a component within each layer of our network.
-The output from the first layer, also known as the hidden layer, will then be passed as an input into the second subsequent layer.
-As a general example, we might generate two weight matrices, $$W_1$$ of shape $$(3073 $$ x $$ 100)$$ and  $$W_2$$ of shape $$(10 $$ x $$ 100)$$, where the larger matrix $$W_1$$ will learn to identify larger features in the data set while the smaller weight matrix $$W_2$$ will learn to identify smaller, detail specific features.
+For this implementation of a neural network, we'll utilize the softmax scoring function as our linear classifier and extend the scoring process across two separate layers consisting of a hidden layer and final output layer.
+As a general example, we might generate two weight matrices, $$W_1$$ of shape $$(3073 $$ x $$ 100)$$ and  $$W_2$$ of shape $$(100 $$ x $$ 10)$$, where the larger matrix $$W_1$$ will learn to identify larger features in the data set while the smaller weight matrix $$W_2$$ will learn to identify smaller, detail specific features.
 The final score is then computed as follows.

 $$
 s = W_2 * max(0, X * W_1)
 $$

-In this representation, the use of the $$max()$$ function serves as a ReLU activation function to the network, (discussed below).
-This application provides us with a non-linearity which separates the two weight matrices, allowing us to train each set of parameters through SGD.
-This implementation of a neural network effectively executes a series of linear mapping functions which are tied together through activation functions, (i.e. non-linear functions).
+In the above expression, the $$max()$$ function, otherwise know as a ReLU activation function, works as a non-linearity which provides a separation between the two weight matrices $$W_1$$ and $$W_2$$.
+This separation in turn is what allows us to train each set of parameters through SGD.
+This implementation of a neural network effectively executes a series of linear mapping functions which are then tied together through activation functions, (i.e. non-linear functions).
 A simple visualization of this network is shown in Figure 1.

 ![png](/assets/png/2lnn/2LNN.png){:width="560px"}
 {: style="text-align: center;"}